We all like to do things we’re good at.

-Instead, I find myself having several confusing conversations about computers and cords and Wi-Fi every Sunday—somehow I’ve effectively become the “computer person” at church (can I get a “Sorry, WHAT?” from everyone who knows me).
-On Monday nights, I jump and sweat to very loud music in my bhangra dance class at the local high school.
-Every week, the instructor tells me, “Co-or-di-nation.
+And on Monday nights, I would jump and sweat to very loud music in my bhangra dance class at the local high school.
+Every week, the instructor would tell me, “Co-or-di-nation.
 You must have more coordination!”

 What do you do when what you thought was one of your greatest strengths is actually a huge weakness?

 I love people.
 I’m good at loving people.
 I’ve been sure of this all my life.
 I like to remind people that I’m a people person: “No, I don’t want to pet your dog—I’m not an animal person; I’m a people person.”
-“It’s hard for me wrap my mind around that idea — I’m not an idea person; I’m a people person.”
-I love people.
+“It’s hard for me to wrap my mind around that idea — I’m not an idea person; I’m a people person.”
+I just love people.

-But really, loving people is lot harder than it seems (surprise, surprise).
-Maybe in the past I’ve had a glimpse every once in a while at the true state of my heart towards others, but only in the last few months has God opened my eyes a bit more to see the depth of my inability to love.
-When do I do anything out of purely unselfish motives?
+Maybe in the past, I’ve had a glimpse every once in a while at the true state of my heart towards others, but only in the last few months has God opened my eyes a bit more to see the depth of my inability to love.

 I can pretend ignorance.
-I am who I’ve always been!
-I love people and I’m good at it!
-I will end up lost and ashamed when my love fails and I’m revealed as a fake.
+I can just continue to believe I love people and I’m good at it!
+But I will end up lost and ashamed when my love fails and I’m revealed as a fake.

-I can sit in my failure.
-I will never be able to be a true friend to anyone or love anyone!
-I will turn inward in my despair.
+Or I can sit in my failure.
+I can believe that I will never be able to be a true friend to anyone or love anyone!
+But this will cause me to turn inward in my despair.

-Or I can think really hard about how best to love people.
+Or maybe I can think really hard about how best to love people.
 I can ask them, pray for wisdom, and spend hours in the middle of the night trying to figure it out so I won’t fail.
-But I will fail—I’ve already failed.
+But ultimately, I will fail—because I’ve already failed.